quidmonkey/node-ragtime/README.md

 ## Sherlock RAG Example

-This project contains a RAG
+This project attempts to answer questions about Sherlock Holmes, leveraging the public works and wiki article through the use of RAG.

 ### Generating the Corpus